Skip to content

 If you do not have system admin rights, you likely cannot compile pyvkfft locally.
 However, by installing powerfit in a conda environment, you can still do computations on GPU.
 If you are on a Linux system and have Conda or Mamba available, follow these instructions;

-Steps for running on GPU with Conda For AMD or NVIDIA GPUs you can run the following command.
+Steps for running on AMD or Intel GPU with Conda For AMD or Intel GPUs using OpenCL you can run the following command.
 Note that this relies on OpenCL drivers being available system wide (under `/etc/OpenCL/vendors/`).

 conda create -n powerfit -c conda-forge python=3.12 ocl-icd ocl-icd-system pyopencl pyvkfft